Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

     pry(main)> Foo.singleton_class.private_instance_methods(false)
     => [:bar]

-In fact, `private` is not a special keyword in Ruby.
-It is just a method on `Module`.
-It is also available on `Class` because `Class.is_a?
+And `private` is not a special keyword but a method on `Module`.
+It is available on `Class` because `Class.is_a?
 Module`.

 When `private` gets called, it sets the visibility for subsequently methods __defined on the current object__ to private.

-To set the visibility of methods __defined on the singleton class of the current object__, we need another method.
+Therefore, to set the visibility of methods __defined on the singleton class of the current object__, we need another method.
 That is where `Module#private_class_method` comes in.

+To summarize, there are two style of syntax to create a private class method `bar` on a class `Foo`.

+1. Define the method with the syntax `def self.bar` and then `private_class_method :bar` to make it private.
+2. Or open the singleton class of `Foo` and define a private method on the singleton class.

 p.s.
 The term "singleton class" referred in this post is also called "metaclass" or "eigenclass".